-Dermal grafting is typically used to treat deep acne scars that cannot be addressed through laser skin resurfacing, chemical peels, or microdermabrasion.
-Although standalone subcision is also an effective acne scar treatment, dermal grafting produces results faster, due to the added benefit of transplanting skin cells into the treatment area.
+Dermal grafting is typically used to treat deep acne scars that cannot be addressed through laser skin resurfacing, chemical peels, or microdermabrasion.* Although standalone subcision is also an effective acne scar treatment, dermal grafting produces improvement faster, due to the added benefit of transplanting skin cells into the treatment area.*

 Is Dermal Grafting Safe?

 Yes, dermal grafting is very safe when performed by the highly trained providers at California Skin Institute.* Because we use your own skin cells, there is no chance of your body rejecting the transplanted tissue.*